oracle/graal/docs/FAQ.md

 To start working with the code you can try to tackle one of the [open issues](https://github.com/graalvm/sulong/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Abeginner+).
 Do not hesitate to ask questions!

-### How does Sulong call native functions?

-Sulong uses the Graal Native Function Interface to call native functions.
-You can read the paper [An efficient native function interface for Java ](http://dl.acm.org/citation.cfm?id=2500832) to learn more about how it works.

 ### How can I get a list of options supported by Sulong?